 1. The plan is the opportunity to influence where and how federal agencies implement fuel reduction project on federal lands.

-In 2009, DFSC and stakeholders developed the Contra Costa County Community Wildfire Protection Plan addressing high fire hazard areas to reduce the risk of loss of life and property due to wildfire.
-Since the Contra Costa County Plan was adopted, DFSC was able to secure grants for a program to fund neighborhood projects create defensible space.
+2. The plan establishes priority for funding of hazardous fuel reduction projects.
+Since the Contra Costa County Plan was initially adopted, DFSC was able to secure grants for a program to fund neighborhood projects create defensible space.
 To learn more about this program see Vegetation Removal.

 |